etoledom/apsis-rs/README.md

 (*) *VelocityController* note: Not a standard PID.
 The derivative term acts on measured acceleration (not velocity error derivative) to avoid setpoint-kick noise.
 The integral uses Anti-Reset Windup (ARW / tracking).
 The saturation error is fed back to modify the integrated error before accumulation, keeping the integrator from winding up when output is clamped.
 The vertical axis uses a conditional integrator instead of ARW: it only accumulates when the saturation error and velocity error have opposite signs (i.e. the output is not already pushing in the right direction).

 Coordinate conventions follow aerospace standard throughout: **NED world frame, FRD body frame, positive pitch = nose up**.

 ---

-## License

-**Source Available — Non-Commercial**

-You are free to use, study, modify, and share this software for non-commercial purposes.

-Any commercial use — including but not limited to use in a product, service, or any activity generating revenue — requires a separate agreement.
-Commercial users must contribute back to this project (code, funding, or both).
-Contact the maintainers to discuss terms.

-This project is not under an OSI-approved open source license.
-Attribution is required in all cases.

----